tuulikoo/graphQL_weeks4-5/README.md

 ### Database

-- DB schemas are the same as last week
+- DB schemas are the same (or at least similar) as last week

 # Important